largehadroncollider/lhcSiteSource/content/_index.md

 LHC began on /r/defcon as a way for people attending DEF CON on their own, to meet up with other like-minded people.

-*"LHC is what happens if LineCon exists forever" -Sethops*
+>"LHC is what happens if LineCon exists forever" -Sethops*

+&nbsp;

 ## [Check out our DEF CON guide, especially if you're new!]({{< relref "defconguide" >}})